 This classic Greenwich Village tavern has had staying power since 1937 — no small feat in ever-changing NYC.
 It's little wonder, though, given the historic eatery's standout French bistro fare (that's earned it a Michelin star), cozy vintage decor, late-night menu, and celebrity-magnet appeal that's attracted the likes of Ernest Hemingway and E. E. Cummings in its day.
 The kitchen closes at midnight from Sunday through Wednesday, but remains open till 1am on Thursday, Friday, and Saturday evenings.
 Pair the tavern's famed Black Label burger, made with dry-aged beef and caramelized onions, or a starter like roasted bone marrow, with a classic cocktail or whiskey selection from the robust bar menu.

 Sushi at 2am?
 No problem at the casual Sushi Seki eatery on the Upper East Side, where the kitchen is open till 2:30am from Monday through Saturday.
-The restaurant chain also has an outpost in Times Square, with a late-night menu on offer there till 1am on Fridays and Saturdays (it's open till midnight from Tuesday through Thursday), and in Chelsea, where the late-night dining is on tap till 1am, Monday through Saturday.
+The restaurant chain also has an outpost in Times Square, with a late-night menu on offer, it's open till midnight from Tuesday through Saturday, and in Chelsea, where the late-night dining is on tap till 1am, Monday through Saturday.
 Wherever you head, you'll be privy to a Japanese menu spilling over with satisfying and fresh fish dishes via sushi and sashimi plates.

 Set on the fringes of the West Village and SoHo neighborhoods, this happening little bistro has been a neighborhood go-to for late-night dining — with a kitchen open till 4am nightly — since '92.
 A popular after-work dining scene for chefs finishing shifts at their own restaurants, this classic brasserie — complete with red velvet banquettes and soft lighting — dishes out classic French-American fare and cocktails.
 Order up favorites like burgers, steaks, shellfish platters, rack of lamb, bone marrow, and more.